KornWtp/ConGen/README.md

 # ConGen
-This repository contains codes and scripts for the paper ConGen: Unsupervised Control and Generalization Distillation For Sentence Representation.
+This repository contains codes and scripts for the paper ConGen: Unsupervised Control and Generalization Distillation For Sentence Representation (Finding of EMNLP 2022).

 ## Installation
 ```